Basic Calcium Phosphate Crystal Deposition Disease and Calcium Oxalate Crystal Deposition Disease

 Milwaukee shoulder syndrome, a profoundly destructive arthropathy affecting predominantly elderly women that usually develops in the shoulders and (often) knees, is one example.

-Ca oxalate crystal deposition is rare.
+Calcium oxalate crystal deposition is rare.
 It occurs most often in azotemic patients receiving hemodialysis or peritoneal dialysis, particularly those treated with ascorbic acid (vitamin C), which is metabolized to oxalate.